Biography of Arthur Sullivan

 1889: First performance of “The Gondoliers”.

-1890: Quarreled with Gilbert supposedly about the style of carpet in the Savoy Theatre
+1890: He quarrels with Gilbert supposedly about the style of carpet in the Savoy Theatre.

-1891: Composed a serious opera “Ivanhoe”.
-He also composed many ballads and hymn tunes.
+1891: Sullivan composes a serious opera “Ivanhoe”.
+He also writes many ballads and hymn tunes.
 His most famous song cycles were “Orpheus with his Lute” and “The Lost Chord”.
-His most famous hymn tune was “Onward Christian Soldiers.

-1892: Composed “Haddon Hall” with libretto by Sydney Grundy.
+1892: He composes “Haddon Hall” with libretto by Sydney Grundy.

 1893: First performance of “Utopia Limited”.
-The rift between Gilbert and Sullivan was temporarily halted.
+The rift between Gilbert and Sullivan is temporarily halted.

-1895: Composed “The Chieftain” with libretto by Burnand.
+1895: He composes “The Chieftain” with a libretto by Burnand.

 1896: First performance of “The Grand Duke”.

-1898: Composed “The Beauty Stone with libretto by Comyn Carr.
+1898: He composes “The Beauty Stone with a libretto by Comyn Carr.

-1899: Composed “The Rose of Persia” with libretto by Basil Hood.
+1899: Composition of “The Rose of Persia” with a libretto by Basil Hood.
 His last years were spent in obscurity in much pain which even morphine couldn’t relieve.

 (1901): Edward German completes Sullivan’s work “The Emerald Isle”.

 Sullivan had liaisons with many women but never married.
-In 1896, he proposed to Violet Beddington then 20, but she said no.
+In 1896, aged 54 he proposed to Violet Beddington, then 20, but she tuned him down.

 Places of Interest: